maziano/prem82.github.io/_posts/2014-04-11-birth-without-violence-frederick-leboyer.md

 <img src="{{site.img-url}}/birth-without-violence-calm-baby.jpg"/>
 </div>

 Me and my wife are glad that we got to know this before our first child.
 We are definitely going to make our child's entry to this world a very pleasant one.
-I am very much thankful for Frederick Leboyer for writing this book, Reba and Paul for successfully deliver a cute baby girl in the most natural way possible and all the encouragement that we received from them regarding child birth.
+I am very much thankful for Frederick Leboyer for writing this book.
+I thank my friends Reba and Paul for successfully deliver a cute baby girl in the most natural way possible and all the information and encouragement that we received from them regarding child birth.

 This book is a must read for all :)